Senior Health Care

 Cancer

-common cause of death in dogs over 2 years old - Almost
+- Most common cause of death in dogs over 2 years old

 Heart Disease

-of senior dogs have some form of heart disease - Can
+- 75% of senior dogs have some form of heart disease

 Kidney Disease

-to remove toxins from the body - Increased
+- Inability to remove toxins from the body

 Liver Cancer

-common in dogs over 9 years old - Can
+- More common in dogs over 9 years old

 Vision and Hearing Loss

-eyes or irritation around eyes and ears - Lack
+- Cloudy eyes or irritation around eyes and ears

 Cognitive Dysfunction (Dementia)